sindresorhus/p-retry/readme.md

 Type: `Function`

 Callback invoked on each retry.
-Receives the error thrown by `input` as the first argument with properties `attemptNumber` and `attemptsLeft` which indicate the current attempt number and the number of attempts left, respectively.
+Receives the error thrown by `input` as the first argument with properties `attemptNumber` and `retriesLeft` which indicate the current attempt number and the number of attempts left, respectively.

 ### pRetry.AbortError(message|error)